-Inflationary pressures are expected to continue in all expenditure areas, and in particular around staffing.
+Significantly increased inflationary pressures are expected to continue in all expenditure areas, and in particular around staffing and other educational costs.
 The national Funding Formula is not expected to cover all these increases.
 The Trust Board monitors the strategies being followed to provide economies in Academy operations which do not affect student outcomes detrimentally.